Setting your business’s prices may seem simple: List your product for more than it costs you to manufacture or acquire it, and you’ll make a profit.

 Pricing strategies to attract customers to your business

-There are dozens of ways you can price your products, and you may find that some work better than others — depending on the market you occupy.
+There are dozens of ways you can price your products, and you may find that some work better than others, depending on the market you occupy.
 Consider these seven common strategies that many new businesses use to attract customers.

 1. Price skimming

 Skimming involves setting high prices when a product is introduced and then gradually lowering the price as more competitors enter the market.
 This type of pricing is ideal for businesses that are entering emerging markets.
-It gives companies the opportunity to capitalize on early adopters and then undercut future competitors as they join an already-developed market.
+It allows companies to capitalize on early adopters and then undercut future competitors as they join an already-developed market.
 A successful skimming strategy hinges largely on the market you’re looking to enter.

 2. Market penetration pricing